James Fitzgerald Martin: Military career

-Medical Career
+Medical career

-Martin was employed between 1940 - 1943 by the Ministry of Health as Inspector of Hospitals and Assistant Hospital Officer of No. 3 and No. 6 Regions.
+Martin was employed between 1940 and 1943 by the Ministry of Health as Inspector of Hospitals and Assistant Hospital Officer of No. 3 and No. 6 Regions.
 He was employed by the Southern Region department of the Ministry of Pensions from 1944 to 1947.
-Martin served as Honorary Surgeon to King George VI, and to the Viceroy of India, Lord Mountbatten.
+Martin served as Honorary Surgeon to King George VI, and to the Viceroy of India.
 He was invested as a Knight of the Order of Saint John of Jerusalem.
 He was also invested as a Knight of the Order of the Crown of Belgium.